danielrosen29/PoliticalYouTube_LLM/README.md

 ### Project Questions:

 - TODO:
+- Double check that I'm using the Perspective API well.
 - Attempt to implement the GPT version of toxicity rating.
 - Look into Bradley Terry model.
 - Train more models such that there is one for left and right at each size.